How much is a leader expected to know about the future when the future is complex and uncertain?

 Leaders’ access to partial knowledge raises an important question: should it be possible to hold anyone responsible for planning for potential uncertainties?
 What about increasing certainty?
 Computing power and speed, artificial intelligence and machine learning, and sensors incrementally increase the degree of certainty around specific events, like the weather, which means that it will be plausible to expect more advance planning.

 Are leaders required to anticipate second and third order effects of potential events?

-Southeastern Alabama is among several locales that suffered mightily, but indirectly, from the effects of Hurricane Michael.
+Southeastern Alabama is among several locales that suffered mightily, but indirectly, from Hurricane Michael’s effects.
 After the hurricane made landfall, it moved inland as a storm.
-The direct agricultural losses of the storm were around $200 million dollars.
+The direct agricultural losses of the storm were around $200 million.

 But residents are experiencing ongoing ripple effects.
 Farmers are not buying equipment or supplies this year.
 Their families are not shopping much either, putting thousands of retail jobs at risk.

 Some might call Hurricane Michael bad luck.
 But in an era of vastly improving data analytics, does it have to be?

 The amount of data-driven anticipatory knowledge available is multiplying exponentially.
 With knowledge, however, may also come responsibility.

 How will governments, business and citizens manage the politics of information?